SEN1721TUD/Q3_2025/README.md

    ![img9](./Assets/Anaconda_9.png)

-9. **Run the notebook**: Once the setup is complete, you’re ready to run your code.
+12. **Run the notebook**: Once the setup is complete, you’re ready to run your code.
 The required packages will be installed, and you can proceed with the in-class assignment.

-#### Instruction 2: Create environment and install the requirements through the terminal.
+#### Instruction 2: Using the existing SEN1221A environment.

-If you prefer using the terminal to manage your environment:
+If you prefer using the SEN1221A environment, you need to install seaborn to successfully run all the labs.

 1. Open Anaconda Terminal: Click the green play button next to your environment name in the “Environments” tab to open a terminal.